Get all the latest data for Basque Country

 Is it mandatory to get a lawyer or a notary to buy a property in Basque Country right now?

-A notary is practically mandatory for a normal property purchase in the Basque Country because you complete the ownership transfer through a public deed (escritura pública) signed before a notary, which is then registered to make your ownership official, while a lawyer is not legally required but is strongly recommended for foreigners.
+A notary is effectively required for a normal registered property purchase in Basque Country, while a lawyer is not legally mandatory but is strongly recommended for a foreign buyer.

 Make a profitable investment in Basque Country